Rainymood/rainymood.github.io/_posts/2024-10-26-how-to-compress-a-list-of-integers-in-python.md

         return base64.b64encode(zlib.compress(struct.pack("<" + "H" * len(self), *self))).decode("utf-8")
 ```

-This is how to use it then
+And this is how you use it

 ```python
 >>> CappedIntBlob([1,2,3])